Merge Tags

 , the TopolPlugin has not yet loaded, and this function does not exist.
 Later, when the plugin finally loads with the default merge tags, the call to setMergeTags(catMergeTags)

-has already occurred and is not executed again, so the default merge tags are not replaced.
+has already been executed and is not executed again, so the default merge tags are not replaced.

 A comprehensive list of all callable functions available in the Topol Plugin can be found here.